 Normal and dry hair may also find adding the right supplements to their diets could be beneficial.
 The ones to especially consider are biotin, niacin, zinc (helps hair growth and boost immunity even from COVID-19 according to various studies), vitamin C, and vitamin D. I strongly encourage you to buy brands that have an industry standard of some sort on the label because supplements are not carefully regulated as they should be.

-What else that help in how to get shiny hair is not using overly hot water when shampooing your hair.
+What else that help in how to get glistening hair is not using overly hot water when shampooing your hair.
 Otherwise, you risk damaging the hair and stripping the hair’s natural oil.